Inference on Individual Treatment Effects in Nonseparable Triangular Models: Empirical application: Childbearing and labor income

-Next, we use the FVX estimator with our UCBs to analyze the distribution of the ITE.
+Next, we use the FVX estimator with our bias-corrected JMB UCB to analyze the distribution of the ITE.
 Figure \ref{fig:unconditional-distribution} shows the unconditional PDF of the ITE together with the 95\% pointwise and uniform confidence bands for the density.
+Following Remark \ref{Rmk: truncation}, the lower bounds of the confidence bands are truncated to zero.
 One can see that while the UCB developed in this paper is somewhat wider than the pointwise, it is still informative.
 The estimated mode of the unconditional distribution is -4.08, and according to the UCB the mode is located between -5.60 and -3.52.

-Figure \ref{fig:conditional PDFs } shows the conditional PDFs of the ITE conditional on mother's age (above or below the median age in our sample) and education (high school only or college levels) with their 95\% UCBs.
+Figure \ref{fig:conditional PDFs } shows the conditional PDFs of the ITE conditional on the mother's age (above or below the median age in our sample) and education (high school only or college levels) with their 95\% UCBs.
 Figure \ref{fig:conditional PDFs }(a) displays the results conditional on the above median age for high school only and college education levels.
-As there are regions where the two UCBs do not intersect, and we can conclude with at least 90.25\% confidence that the two densities conditional on high school and college are different.\footnote{The two 95\% UCBs are independent since they are computed on non-overlapping samples.
-Hence, the overall confidence level when comparing the two distributions is $0.95^{2}=0.9025$.} In particular, while the distribution of the ITE conditional on college is much more disperse, it also has more probability mass in the positive range.
-For example, on the interval corresponding to ITEs between \$20,000 and \$30,000, the confidence band for the density conditional on high school is very narrow and includes zero.
+As there are regions where the two UCBs do not intersect, we can conclude with at least 90.25\% confidence that the two densities conditional on high school and college are different.\footnote{The two 95\% UCBs are independent since they are computed on non-overlapping samples.
+Hence, the overall confidence level when comparing the two distributions is $0.95^{2}=0.9025$.} In particular, while the distribution of the ITE conditional on college is much more dispersed, it also has more probability mass in the positive range.
+E.g., on the interval corresponding to ITEs between \$20,000 and \$30,000, the confidence band for the density conditional on high school is very narrow and close to zero.
 At the same time, the density conditional on college is significantly different from zero.
-Hence, there is a non-negligible fraction of households with college educated mothers above the median age who have a substantial positive effect of a magnitude between 43.6\% and 65.5\% of the average household labor income in our sample.
-There is no evidence that households with only high school educated mothers can experience ITEs of this magnitude.
+Hence, a non-negligible fraction of households with college-educated mothers above the median age received a substantial positive effect of a magnitude between 43.6\% and 65.5\% of the average household labor income in our sample.
+There is no evidence that households with only high-school-educated mothers experienced ITEs of this magnitude.